LeeviLindgren/loo-se-approximations/README.md

-# Analytical approximation for LOO-R2 standard error
+# Analytical approximations for the standard error of LOO utilities

 See `doc/main.pdf` for the description.